Canada

 Princeton Summerland Road is a very scenic drive located in British Columbia, Canada.
 It’s a good ride with some nice corners and scenery.

-Route de l'Île d'Anticosti (also known as Henri-Menier Road or Transanticostienne Road) is a very scenic drive in the Anticosti Island, in Canada.
+Route de l'Île d'Anticosti (also known as Henri-Menier Road or Transanticostienne Road) is a very scenic drive on Anticosti Island, in Canada.
+It’s the island's unpaved main road.

 Yoho Valley Road is a very scenic journey located in British Columbia, Canada's westernmost province.
 It’s closed from October to June.